Rin Tin Tin: Legacy

 Lee Duncan died on September 20, 1960, without ever having trademarked the name "Rin Tin Tin".
 The tradition continued in Texas with Jannettia Brodsgaard Propps, who had purchased several direct descendant dogs from Duncan.
 Her granddaughter, Daphne Hereford, continued the lineage and the legacy of Rin Tin Tin following her grandmother's death on December 17, 1988.
 Hereford passed the tradition to her daughter, Dorothy Yanchak, in July 2011.
 The current Rin Tin Tin is twelfth in line from the original silent film star and makes personal appearances across the country to promote responsible pet ownership.
 Rin Tin Tin was the recipient of the 2011 American Humane Association Legacy award, accepted by a twelfth-generation Rin Tin Tin legacy dog in October 2011 at the first annual Hero Dog Awards in Beverly Hills.
 Mickey Rooney narrated a memorial tribute film about Rin Tin Tin.
 The next year, Rin Tin Tin was honored by the Academy of Arts and Sciences in a special program, Hollywood Dogs: From Rin Tin Tin to Uggie, on June 6, 2012, at the Samuel Goldwyn Theatre.
-Rin Tin Tin's silent-era career was compared to that of contemporary film dog Uggie (2002–2015).
+The career of contemporary film dog Uggie (2002–2015) was compared to Rin Tin Tin's silent-era career.